xeBuz/Flask-Validator/README.md

 ## Description

 Data validator for Flask using SQL-Alchemy, working at Model component with events, preventing invalid data in the columns.
-The extension works with event listeners form SQLAlchemy.
+The extension works with event listeners from SQLAlchemy.

 ## Instalation